-I know you’ve seen it.
-Perhaps it was when you were laying on the couch at home, aimlessly scrolling Groupon for yet another personalized dog sweater and VOILA!
+I know you’ve seen it – perhaps it was when you were laying on the couch at home, aimlessly scrolling Groupon for yet another personalized mug and VOILA!
 There it was: $199 cruise to The Bahamas!
 You’re sick of the boyfriend, tied of the smelly kids, debating on quitting your job and becoming a full time escort; YOU NEED A BREAK!
 So you lift your finger to click the “Buy” button.

-Before you do, I invite you to check out the deal a little closer with me.
+Before you do, I invite you to check out deal a little closer, with me.

 Who: The cruise line goes by “Bahama Paradise Cruise Line.”
 The ship(s) that this cruise line uses originally come from “Carnival” cruise lines as a holiday class cruise ship.
 It carries about 1,500 passengers, which include the staff.